 * Students with little or no computer background should enroll in ITS 0800 before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0810 before taking a computer class.

-*** Must be a global awareness (GA) course and may come from social/behavioral sciences (Except ECO 1100) or arts/humanities.
+***** Must be a global awareness (GA) course and come from arts/humanities courses identified in the Catalog.

 The planning schedule below indicates when and where courses in your program of study will be offered for the next two academic years.
 This is helpful information when planning your class schedule for each semester.